Pacific-salmon-assess/COSEWIC-prioritize/prioritize.md

-population decline based on [category A2](https://www.canada.ca/en/environment-climate-change/services/species-risk-act-accord-funding/listing-process/quantitative-criteria-guidelines-status-table-2.html), where 50 and 30 percent reductions correspond to endangered and threatened status, respectively; we’ll use 30, 50, and 70 % reductions as thresholds for least concern, threatened, and endangered for now.
+population decline based on [category A2](https://www.canada.ca/en/environment-climate-change/services/species-risk-act-accord-funding/listing-process/quantitative-criteria-guidelines-status-table-2.html), where 50 and 30 percent reductions correspond to endangered and threatened status, respectively. we’ll use 30, 50, and 70 % reductions as thresholds for least concern, threatened, and endangered for now.
+**these categories could be revisited**

 ``` r
 perc_category <- slope_posterior %>%